 Purchasing a New Home

 If you are in the market to purchase your first home, your next home or a vacation home, you will find the answers and advice you need when speaking with a TJC Mortgage, Inc. loan officer.
 We just celebrated our 10-year business anniversary.
-We are licensed in Alabama, Arkansas, Colorado, Florida, Georgia, Louisiana, Mississippi, North Carolina, Tennessee, Texas and Virginia.
+We are licensed in Alabama, Arkansas, Colorado, Florida, Georgia, Louisiana, Maryland, Michigan, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia.

 Refinance Existing Loan